Duncryne Hill ("the Dumpling") Gartocharn, Loch Lomond

 What was different on this day was that the recent cold snap had frozen the water of the loch in the bay and marina.
 The boats in the water were locked solid whilst ducks skidded around on the ice.
 The ice made a heaving and cracking noise as occasional water surges lapped at the sides of the frozen mass.

-All of the places we visited on this day were no more than fifteen minutes drive from Appletree Cottage..
+All of the places we visited on this day were no more than a fifteen minute drive from Appletree Cottage.
 There are many more to discover.
 Self-catering at its best!